roman-milk/roman-milk.github.io/almost-caught-8.md

+===

- ****** Almost Caught! ****** byTx_Tall_Tales© Looking down, I realized my stiff cock was only about an inch away from her pink little girl parts.
+Looking down, I realized my stiff cock was only about an inch away from her pink little girl parts.
 Smooth and moist, not all that different from what I'd first seen all those years ago, hiding under her covers.
 All I had to do was grab her hips and pull her back.
 That was all.
 I might as well have tried to climb Everest barefoot, for all the likelihood of that happening.

  "I don't suppose you could convince that thing to do down, could you?
 It's taking up half the space in here."
 Jan whispered.